Location: Petit Piton Point, St. Lucia

 We got ready to head to land.
-We were dropped off at the beach and Olivia fell off the dinghy into the water.
-Luckily the dinghy was stopped and pulled into the beach, but it gave Steve and I a good laugh.
+We were dropped off at the beach, and Olivia fell off the dinghy into the water.
+Luckily the dinghy was stopped and pulled onto the beach, but it gave Steve and me a good laugh.
 We then started to walk towards where the taxi would pick us up.
 Along the way, we spotted just a nice ol’ lone cow.
 It was just on the beach trying to enjoy some sun.
 Kelsay pet the cow, maybe even tried milking it.
 It didn’t work.
 We moved on.

-We got in the van and our first stop was the caldera Qualibou in La Souferrie aka the Drive-In Volcano.
-The smell of sulphur immediately hit us all when we got out and it only got stronger from there.
-I honestly started to get used it to.
+We got in the van, and our first stop was the caldera Qualibou in La Souferrie aka the Drive-In Volcano.
+The smell of sulfur immediately hit us all when we got out, and it only got stronger from there.
+I honestly started to get used it too.
 Several of the crew bought some coconuts to drink the water out of.
-They were massive (and heavy) so we were all sharing the coconut water and passing it around as Suzette gave us our tour.
+They were massive (and heavy), so we were all sharing the coconut water and passing it around as Suzette gave us our tour.
 Suzette was our lovely tour guide who shared a wealth of information.
-She was super kind and it was cool to hear about the history and process of the surrounding volcano.
+She was super kind, and it was cool to hear about the history and process of the surrounding volcano.
 At the end of Suzette’s tour, some of us climbed some stairs to a little museum about the volcano.
 Some of the little exhibits in the museum were similar to what we’ve been learning in Oceanography!